 That means, there is an open bite.
 To bring the canine in that plane, the orthodontist uses the triangle rubber bands in braces.

-He or she chooses 3 teeth to places the band, and do it in such a way that the apex of the band forms on the canine.
+He or she chooses 3 teeth to place the band, and do it in such a way that the apex of the band forms on the canine.

 We take support from the lower two teeth to form a triangle.
 With the help of those two teeth, rubber bands pull the canine to the occlusion plane.